getoriginal/original-dotnet/README.md

 ## Running the Test Application

-For instructions on setting up and running the test application, check the [OriginalSDK.TestApp README](OriginalSDK.TestApp/README.md).
+For instructions on setting up and running the test application, check the [OriginalSDK.Tests.ConsoleApp README](OriginalSDK.Tests.ConsoleApp/README.md).

 ## Running the Tests